alanrogers/eghop/src/index.md

 humans and other primates.
 We meet by Zoom every Monday from 1-2 PM [Mountain time](https://en.wikipedia.org/wiki/Mountain_Time_Zone) through Aug 17, 2020.
-After that, we'll take a two week break and then start again in September.
+After that, we'll take a two week break and then resume in September.
 Before then, we'll send a Doodle Poll to participants in order to choose a day and time.
-If you'd like to be part of that poll, send email to Alan Rogers at the address below.
+If you'd like to be part of that poll but are not yet a member of the group, send email to Alan Rogers at the address below.

 Each week, we discuss a recent publication or preprint on the evolutionary genetics of humans or other primates.
 Everyone is